Simple tips for making Christian marketing more effective

 Conclusion of 7 Simple Ways Christian Marketing Can Be More Effective

 Christian marketing can feel like a difficult task but it doesn’t have to be if you have a plan.
-Just stick to the basics like applying biblical principles to your marketing, being consistent and honest, not asking promises you can’t fulfill, and targeting the right people with the right message.
+Just stick to the basics like applying biblical principles to your marketing, being consistent and honest, not making promises you can’t fulfill, and targeting the right people with the right message.

 This simple plan can be very effective, so go out there and give it a try.
-Remember to meet people where they are and be a solution to their problem.
+Remember to meet people where they are and be a solution to their problems.
 That’s the main goal of marketing.